MCunha17/accessibility-site-refactor/README.md

 Lastly, I changed the generic website title to one that accurately depicted the site's content.
 I hope to reference this code in the future to make sites more accessible and information available.

+You can acces the published refactored website <a href="https://mcunha17.github.io/accessibility-site-refactor/">here</a>.

 ## Screenshots
-Here are screenshots of the Marketing Agency's site with the refactored code:
+Below are screenshots of the Marketing Agency's site with the refactored code:

 ![Final refactored site](/assets/images/horiseon-refactored-site-final.jpg)
 ![Final refactored site, bottom](/assets/images/horiseon-site-screenshot-bottom.png)